RakhithJK/dbeaver-cloudbeaver-wiki/Frontend-development-guidelines.md

 <img width="878" alt="image" src="https://user-images.githubusercontent.com/48489896/222736503-2f2bdc92-e8f7-4a89-837d-6bb19cf4e230.png">

 ### Internal packages validation
 Each package comes with a package.json file that lists its internal dependencies.
 These dependencies are those utilized within the package.
 Therefore, whenever you import a package into the code, you should add it to the package.json file.
 You can accomplish this manually or by running the validation task ```lerna run validate-dependencies```.
-If you're importing only types from a package, you can move this package dependency to devDependencies instead of dependencies.
+If you're importing only types from a package, you should move this package dependency to devDependencies instead of dependencies.
 Additionally, you should exclude packages that are imported in the .test files.